Multitenancy

 envto set environment variables (values are stored encrypted).

-# Adding a tenant plan
+# Creating a tenant plan

-app/bin/tenants -C plan:add \
+app/bin/tenants -C plan:create \

 --limits '{"CHEVERETO_MAX_TAGS":"10000"}' \